firasuke/awesome/README.md

 - [T2](https://t2sde.org/): A low-code, ultra portable package manager that allows the fully automated, reproducable, cross compilation of custom Operating Systems using up-to-date packages
-- [Tilck](https://github.com/vvaltchev/tilck): A tiny Linux-compatible kernel
 - [Tin Can Linux](https://tincan-linux.github.io/): An independent hobby distribution, scrapped together with hidden gems from the Linux community, with the goal of being compact, understandable, hackable, and easy to maintain
-- [ToaruOS](https://toaruos.org/): A completely-from-scratch hobby operating
-system for x86-64 PCs with experimental support for ARMv8
 - [Too Long; Didn't Read Linux From Scratch (TLDRLFS)](https://github.com/Sweets/tldrlfs): A short guide that will teach you how to build a working operating system using the Linux kernel in much fewer commands and less time than LFS
-- [Tribblix](http://tribblix.org/): An open source operating system based on illumos that blends retro style with modern components
-- [Twilight OS](https://twilight-os.vercel.app/): A new mordern, experimental Linux-like operating system and monolithic kernel design with linux binary compatibility
-- [Ultra](https://github.com/UltraOS/Ultra): A from-scratch kernel that aims to be (nearly) fully ABI compatible with the Linux kernel userland
 - [UmVirt LFS (ULFS)](https://umvirt.com/linux/): A free, source code based, transparent & autonomous GNU/Linux distribution
 - [Vanilla Dpup](https://vanilla-dpup.github.io/): A lightweight, frugal,